Skip to Content

 Ask yourself why you want a tumbler.
 Is it just for the kids to stimulate their interest in STEM subjects, or are you a rockhound and want to go deeper into the hobby?
 Do you intend to turn your rockhounding into a small business sideline and sell your rocks, or is it just for personal pleasure?

 Ask yourself how many rocks you intend to tumble.
 Using only a rotary tumbler can take six weeks to several months.
-If you want to get your rocks to market fast, you may need to use a sizeable rotary tumbler to shape them and then a vibratory tumbler to smooth them down quicker.
+If you want to get your rocks to market fast, you may need to use a sizeable rotary tumbler to shape them and then a vibratory tumbler to smooth them down quickly.

 How big are the rocks you want to tumble?
 A small tumbler barrel can’t accommodate large rocks.
 A general rule is that the largest rock you put in the barrel should be less than half a barrel’s diameter.